Practice

 Using incense with intention

 Watch the smoke.
-The direction it moves, the way it behaves, can be read as information — a practice called libanomancy that is as old as recorded history.
-Smoke that rises cleanly and directly is generally a positive sign.
+The direction it moves, the way it behaves, can be read as information: a practice called libanomancy, documented in Old Babylonian cuneiform tablets dating to 2000–1600 BCE, where it was among the standard divinatory practices of Mesopotamian temple priests.
+Smoke that rises cleanly and directly is generally read as a positive sign.
 Smoke that moves erratically or refuses to rise may indicate resistance or obstruction in the working.

-When you're finished, extinguish cleanly and acknowledge the close of the working.
-The ritual frame — opening and closing — matters even for small, everyday acts of incense magic.
+When you are finished, extinguish cleanly and acknowledge the close of the working.
+The ritual frame (opening and closing) matters even for small, everyday acts of incense magic.
 Record what you burned and what you observed in your Grimoire journal.

 Safety